-We at CRHE believe that homeschooling is a valid educational option, but that it should have basic safeguards to help ensure that homeschooled children have a positive homeschool experience.
+At CRHE, we believe that homeschooling is a valid educational option but that it should have basic safeguards to help ensure that homeschooled children have a positive homeschool experience.
 Homeschool policy should reflect children’s interest in receiving a basic education and in growing up in a safe home environment.
-We have created this brief to help you, as a lawmaker, create an informed and compassionate position on homeschooling and on homeschool policy.
+This page was designed to help you create an informed and compassionate position on homeschool policy.

 Understanding the Nuance

 Homeschooling can serve children well both academically and socially.
 Homeschooling families have a wide array of resources available to them, including innovative curriculum, experiential learning opportunities, sports leagues, and co-ops and group classes.
 Parents choose homeschooling for a variety of reasons, including academics and special needs, and the homeschool population has become increasingly diverse.
 Many homeschooled children reach adulthood well prepared for college or the workforce, and live successful and fulfilled lives.
 For more, see our Homeschooling 101 pages.